 - The establishment of a new delivery team in Guatemala

-- $740,000 in savings delivered to date through productivity enhancements
+- Over 20% in FTE reductions delivered to date through productivity enhancements